timkay/say/docs/intro.rst

 When a function precedes a template literal, the function by that name is called on to generate the resulting string, using whatever mechansim is coded in the template literal function.
-(The template literal function processes the template literal in place of the built in template literal function.)
 ``say`` is designed to be a generally useful template literal function, that makes it easy to produce output for debugging and logging purposes.